At Dartfish we believe technology can make athletes better, teams stronger, officials fairer and sport safer.

 Dartfish is consequently considered in the new GDPR as data processor in the sense that it will process your personal data and is responsible to make sure that all processors with whom it deals will be GDPR compliant.

-Among other things, we have taken the following steps:
+To date, we have taken the following steps:

 Yes.
 Our Data Processing Agreement (DPA) can be viewed online here.
 Should you need a signed copy of our DPA, you can download it, send a signed copy to email@example.com and we’ll provide you a countersigned copy.